 The Grosse Pointe Democratic Club highly encourages its members to become Democratic Precinct Delegates.
-To do so, first understand the requirements and qualifications (found here).
-Secondly, file an Affidavit of Identity with the State of Michigan to get on the ballot (found here).
+To do so, you must file an Affidavit of Identity with the State of Michigan to get on the ballot (found here).

 If you have any questions regarding becoming a Precinct Delegate, feel free to contact Grosse Pointe Democratic Club Board Member Ed Keelean at firstname.lastname@example.org.

 bottom of page